roryleung/GASLA18/_pages/cfp.md

 We are excited to announce that the 18th meeting of Generative Approaches to Second Language Acquisition (GASLA-18) will take place at the University Cambridge on 16-18th of April 2026.

-GASLA is a biennial meeting that focuses on theoretically informed research on second language acquisition.
-We invite submissions considering connections between generative SLA research and teaching, e.g. linguistically informed intervention studies, implications of generative SLA approaches for curriculum design, teaching materials, teacher training etc.
+GASLA is a biennial conference where linguists present theoretically informed research on second language acquisition.

 ### Presentation Format